Managing waste from commercial and industrial sources can dramatically reduce the waste going to landfill.

 Caterers can reduce food waste at events and reduce the use of disposable crockery and cutlery.

-The EPA has developed Sustainable Event Guidelines.
+EPA Tasmania has developed Sustainable Event Guidelines:

 Construction and Demolition

 Large volumes of waste arise from the construction and demolition (C&D) sector.
 This accounts for approximately one third of the total waste stream in Tasmania and Australia.
 In 2006-2007, approximately 43% of Australian C&D waste went to landfill.

 There are many ways the construction industry can reduce waste, from planning through to demolition.
 The culture and behaviour of procurement teams (including clients, architects, designers, planners, engineers, site operatives, facility managers, construction workers, contractors and subcontractors) can affect waste management practices.